richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

    *USER_NAME() is used inside the predicate function to match the executing user to the OwnerLogin column, ensuring rows are filtered correctly.*

 3. **D** - Adds metadata for reporting and governance about sensitive columns
-   *Sensitivity classification attaches labels to columns, enabling tools and reports to identify and protect highrisk data.*
+   *Sensitivity classification attaches labels to columns, enabling tools and reports to identify and protect high-risk data.*

 4. **B** - sys.sensitivity_classifications holds classification metadata
    *This catalog view stores labels, information types, and ranks for each classified column.*